speedracer05/python-api-challenge/README.md

 In Part II, I utilized Google's Maps JavaScript API, and cities data from Part I, to create and overlay a heatmap onto Google Maps.
 Summer-like weather criteria was then used to programatically filter, and select a dozen cities for my next adventure. city geo-coordinates were used to find nearby lodging  Cities were automatically selected by using  to filter the cities.  .
 The Google Places API was used to find lodging within 5,000 meters located nearby the

-and Places API. locations.
-The data was  visualize the weather of 800+ cities, across the world of varying distances from the equator.
-Random coordinates were generated, then used to find the nearest cities.  based on a defined range of latitudes.
-In Part II, VactionPy, builds upon data acquired from Part I to plan a future vacation, using jupyter-maps and Goolge Places API to display humidity information on a heat map, find ideal weather conditions and select a hotel for each city within 5000 meters of the selected coordinates.
-Lastly, hotels are plotted on top of the humidity heatmap, with a pin containing the hotel name, city and country.

 ## Table of contents
 * [General info](#general-info)